 CDD and Risk Scoring

-A client’s risk score is related to the effectiveness of the costumer due diligence process.
-Obligated industries are required to assess each client’s risk score to handle each case with an individual, risk-based approach.
+A client’s risk score is related to the effectiveness of the customer due diligence process.
+Obligated industries must assess each client’s risk score to handle each case with an individual, risk-based approach.

-Enhanced Due Diligence: Performing EDD when required can help companies avoid regulatory penalties.
-This process is crucial when a client is showing a high risk of money laundering and terrorist financing.
+Typically, enhanced due diligence is performed after customer due diligence.
+This process deals with higher-risk customers.
+Performing EDD when required can help companies avoid regulatory penalties.
+This process is crucial when a client shows a high risk of money laundering and terrorist financing.
 It should automatically be performed on PEPs ( politically exposed persons).

 How to Streamline the Customer Due Diligence Process

-As the number of regulations continues to grow exponentially, organizations need a solution to lift the heavy burden of compliance.
+As the number of regulations continues to grow exponentially, organizations need a solution to lift the heavy burden of a compliance program.
 This is where regtech comes into play.
-Organizations can save time, money, and prevent AML violations by implementing an automated, all-in-one compliance tool.
+Organizations can save time, money and prevent AML violations by implementing an automated, all-in-one compliance tool.